 What Do You Prefer?

 Changing flavors in a tank doesn’t have to be confusing.
-You can do nothing and just refill your tank with whatever flavor you want when it gets close to empty.
-For the best vape with no mix of flavors, however, cleaning out your tank and changing coil heads is your best option.
+You can do nothing and refill your tank with whatever flavor you want when it gets close to empty.
+However, for the best vape with no mix of flavors, cleaning out your tank and changing coil heads is your best option.

 Do you have a preferred method for cleaning out your tanks?
 What works best for you?
 Let us know in the comments below.